amnesiiac/amnesiiac.github.io/_posts/2024-10-28-linux-virtio-devices.md

 <p style="margin-bottom: 20px;"></p>

-$ 8 the steps for virtio driver to initialize a device
+$ 8 the steps for virtio driver to init a device
 8.1 reset the device.
 8.2 set the ACKNOWLEDGE status bit: the guest kernel has notice the device.
 8.3 set the DRIVER status bit: the guest kernel know how to drive the device.